AkumaVenom/ShadowRPG-UE4/README.md

 -------------------------------------

-ShadowRPG Tech Demo v0.0.4.1
+ShadowRPG Tech Demo v0.0.5.0

-There is a packaged build of v0.0.4.1-alpha for windows 64 bit to Showcase the tech demo.
+There is a packaged build of v0.0.5.0 alpha for windows 64 bit to Showcase the tech demo.

 https://github.com/AkumaVenom/ShadowRPG-UE4/releases